shaqayeql/Notq/README.md

 ``` -->

 ## loadSimilarityModel
-This function returns a similarity model by getting a [similarity model](https://dl.fbaipublicfiles.com/fasttext/vectors-crawl/cc.fa.300.bin.gz) as an input.
+This function returns a similarity model by getting a [similarity model](https://dl.fbaipublicfiles.com/fasttext/vectors-crawl/cc.fa.300.bin.gz) path as an input.
 ### Arguments
-- similarityModelPath: The path of similarity model in user's computer.
+- similarityModelPath: The path of similarity model.
+The model has a size of about 4GBs.
+Please be be careful to address the **.bin** file to the input.

 ### Example
 ```python